Shantell Ogden - Song Sampler Vol 1&2

-There are few artists that release output with the consistency of Shantell Ogden, you can dip into any of her previous recordings and find a positive trove of delights and that record is not going to be blemished by her latest release - "Song Sampler Vol 1", the EP being a musical equivalent of the needlework version of a sampler with five songs showcasing different aspects of her writing.
+There are few artists that release output with the consistency of Shantell Ogden, you can dip into any of her previous recordings and find a positive trove of delights and that record is not going to be blemished by her latest release - "Song Sampler Vols 1 & 2", as in the original EP and 2 extra songs.
+The release is to be viewed as being a musical equivalent of a needlework sampler with seven songs showcasing different aspects of her writing.

 "Love On The Fast Track" opens up with a big old country guitar riff which eases into a lovely piece of country rock. dealing with the power of love "don't give your heart away".
 Mixing together car and love imagery "taking my hands off the wheel", "got my heart on the line and my foot on the gas" to the the point at which they blur "ain't no way to stop it" this is a great way to kick things off.